tdevere/ADO_DNS_LABS/labs/lab2/README.md

 4. Test DNS from within the VNet (not from your laptop)
 5. Clear DNS caches after fixing
 6. Verify with both `nslookup` and actual connection test

+> Important: During diagnosis and troubleshooting, do not rely on Terraform outputs or state.
+Treat Terraform purely as the provisioning tool.
+Use Azure DevOps logs, Azure Portal, and Azure CLI to discover names and configurations.

 ---